 The ultimate West End comedy bucket list

 Everyone deserves to enjoy a night out in the West End that’s filled with laughter.
-Over recent years, Theatreland has been home to some of the biggest comedy nights, as well as comedy musicals and plays which have left people unable to contain their laughter and gasping for air.
+Over recent years, Theatreland has been home to some of the biggest comedy nights, as well as West End comedy musicals and plays which have left people unable to contain their laughter and gasping for air.
 Take a trip to Uganda with The Book of Mormon or just a hop, skip and jump to Peckham at Only Fools and Horses: The Musical and tick off every show on this comedy bucket list.
+If you’re looking for even more inspiration, why not laugh out loud at these stand-up comedians across London?

 Ben Elton brings his critically-acclaimed and much adored BBC sitcom to the theatre, with David Mitchell making his West End debut in the stage adaptation of Upstart Crow.
 Set in Shakespearean England, Shakespeare’s searching for inspiration for his latest play.
 But Will’s personal life is encountering more dramatic twists and turns than any theatrical story he can conjure.